smcclab/smc-course/_resources/01-faq.md

 First, check out the info on this course website (including this FAQ) to understand how the course works and what we expect of you.

-If you are computer science student, get in touch with [Ben Swift](mailto:ben.swift@anu.edu.au) to enrol.
+If you'd like to enrol under a COMP course code (note: open to _all_ ANU students---check with your program convenor to see how to fit it into your program) get in touch with [Ben Swift](mailto:ben.swift@anu.edu.au) to enrol.

-If you are a music student wanting to take laptop ensemble through [MUSI2205](https://programsandcourses.anu.edu.au/2021/course/MUSI2205), you should discuss this with the course convenor of MUSI2205 and [Ben Swift](mailto:ben.swift@anu.edu.au) and then enrol in MUSI2205.
+If you are a music student and want to take laptop ensemble as [MUSI2205](https://programsandcourses.anu.edu.au/2021/course/MUSI2205), you should discuss this with the course convenor of MUSI2205 and [Ben Swift](mailto:ben.swift@anu.edu.au) and then enrol in MUSI2205.